-The recently announced finalized rules for ICHRA have brought about many questions.
+The individual coverage HRA has brought with it many questions.
 We've collected the most common questions we hear and have them all in one, easy-to-find place.
 To learn more about ICHRA as a small business health insurance solution, read our ICHRA Guide or watch our webinar.

 What is an ICHRA plan?

 ICHRA stands for “Individual Coverage Health Reimbursement Arrangement” and is the newest standalone HRA that enables employers of all sizes to reimburse their employees tax-free for health insurance premiums and medical expenses.
 Our CEO told Bloomberg that ICHRA is part of an employer-based health benefits revolution and we couldn't agree more.

 Where did it come from?

 In October 2017, President Trump issued an Executive Order (E.O.
 13813) asking the Departments of the Treasury, Health and Human Services, and Labor to expand the usability of Health Reimbursement Arrangements (HRAs).
 The new rules creating the ICHRA were released in June 2019.

 Although ICHRA is new, it represents an evolution of another HRA called a Qualified Small Employer Health Reimbursement Arrangement (QSEHRA) that was created by the Obama Administration a few years earlier.

-The ICHRA rules will go into effect starting January 1, 2020.
+The ICHRA rules went into effect January 2020.